fperez/fperez.org-src/code/indefero_dreamhost.rst

 Your InDefero users do not have shell access to your server; in order to use the repositories they must upload their SSH public key through the web interface.
-Every time a user's SSH key is uploaded, InDefero leaves a little temporary file (its name is stored as ``$cf$cfg['idf_plugin_syncgit_sync_file']``) and InDefero ships with a php script that detects this file and syncs the SSH key from the database over to the ``~/.ssh/authorized_keys`` file of the special git user.
-You can run this script manually to sync users, and it's a good idea to leave it as a cron job in case users update their SSH keys later; the script is ``indefero/scripts/gitcron.php``.
+Every time a user's SSH key is uploaded, InDefero leaves a little temporary file (its name is stored as ``$cfg['idf_plugin_syncgit_sync_file']``) and InDefero ships with a php script that detects this file and syncs the SSH key from the database over to the ``~/.ssh/authorized_keys`` file of the special git user.
+You can run this script manually to sync users, and it's a good idea to leave it as a cron job in case users update their SSH keys later;
+the script is ``indefero/scripts/gitcron.php``.

 An important point is that when these keys are uploaded, they do *not* give your InDefero users unrestricted login access, as this would defeat the